 Justice Tarot Card Description

-Dressed in a red cloak, Lady Justice dons both a crown and raised balance scale.
+Dressed in a red cloak, Lady Justice dons both a crown and a raised balance scale.
 This scale is a symbol for reasonable and unprejudiced decisions.

 The sword in her other hand represents the ‘swift hand of justice’ that is prepared to rain down on us all, should we make the wrong choices.
 A physical reminder of the outcomes of our actions, she represents both fairness and the law.

 The importance of committing to honesty, seeking equality, and balancing all factors is shining through this Major Arcana card.